 Common Name: Deathweed

-Iva axillaris is a Perennial up to 0.20 metres tall.
+Iva axillaris is a perennial plant that can grow up to 0.20 metres tall.

 Western N. America - southern British Columbia to Manitoba, south to California and Texas.